-This contest is open to every one everywhere in the world, except employees and former employees of Macfadden Publications, Inc., and members of their families.
+This contest is open to every one everywhere in the world, except employees and former em-ployees of Macfadden Publications, Inc., and members of their families.

-If a story is selected by the editors for immediate perchase, it will be paid for at our regular rate, and this will in no way affect the judges in their decision.
-If your story is awarded a prize, a check for the balance due, if any, will be mailed after the decision of the judges which will be final, there being no appeal from their decision.
-Under no condition submit any story that has
+If a story is selected by the editors for immediate purchase, it will be paid for at our regular rate, and this will in no way affect the judges in their decision.
+If your story is awarded a prize, a check for the balance due, if any, will be mailed a check for the balance due, if any, will be mailed their being no appeal from their decision.